 Blind Shipping vs. Dropshipping

-Typical dropshipping has a clear out working system, wherein the eCommerce store functions as a marketplace for manufacturer’s goods.
-Because the costs associated with branding and customized items adds up quickly, dropshippers often opt out of blindshipping.
+Typical dropshipping has a clear outworking system, wherein the eCommerce store functions as a marketplace for manufacturer’s goods.
+Because the costs associated with branding and customized items add up quickly, dropshippers often opt out of blind shipping.